thealiilman/unm-competition-info/COMPETITION.md

 This can be something that goes beyond CRUD.
 To name a few, these are a few ideas.

 - Geolocation to detect user's location and use the user's location to filter data
-- Drag an item and drop it
+- Drag an item and drop it at a _box_ that destroys it

 ---